Aleksandar Vučić: Radical Party to Progressive Party

 Tomislav Nikolić, deputy leader of the Radical Party and de facto interim leader due to absence of Vojislav Šešelj, resigned on 6 September 2008 because of disagreement with Šešelj over the party's support for Serbia's EU membership.
 With some other well-known Radical Party members he formed a new parliamentary club called "Napred Srbijo!"
 (Forward Serbia!).
-On 12 September 2008 Nikolić and his group were officially ejected from the Radical Party on the session of SRS leadership.
+On 12 September 2008, Nikolić and his group were officially ejected from the Radical Party on the session of SRS leadership.
 Vučić, as secretary-general was called to attend this session, but he did not appear.
 Tomislav Nikolić announced he would form his own party and called Vučić to join.
 Vučić, one of the most popular figures among SRS supporters, resigned from Radical Party on 14 September 2008.
 The next day, Vučić announced his temporary withdrawal from politics.

 On 6 October 2008, Vučić confirmed in a TV interview that he was to join the newly formed Nikolić's Serbian Progressive Party (SNS) and that he would be the Deputy President of the party.
 He then seemed to change his positions.
 In 2010 he made statements such as a "horrible crime was committed in Srebrenica", saying he felt "ashamed" of the Serbs who did it.
 "I do not hide that I have changed...
-I am proud of that," he told AFP in an interview in 2012.
+I am proud of that." he told AFP in an interview in 2012.
 "I was wrong, I thought I was doing the best for my country, but I saw the results and we failed, We need to admit that."

-Nikolić stepped down as party leader on 24 May 2012 following his election as President of Serbia.
-Vučić assumed leadership until the next party congress is held to elect a new leader.
-On 29 September 2012 Vučić was elected as party leader, with Jorgovanka Tabaković as his deputy.

 Minister of Defence and First Deputy Prime Minister (2012–2014)

-Vučić briefly served as Minister of Defence and First Deputy Prime Minister from July 2012 to August 2013, when he stepped down from his position of Defence Minister in a cabinet reshuffle.
-Although the Prime Minister, Ivica Dačić Deba, held formal power as head-of-government, many analysts thought that Vučić had the most influence in government as head of the largest party in the governing coalition and parliament.
+Vučić briefly served as minister of defence and first deputy prime minister from July 2012 to August 2013, when he stepped down from his position of defence minister in a cabinet reshuffle.
+Although the prime minister, Ivica Dačić Deba, held formal power as head of government, many analysts thought that Vučić had the most influence in government as head of the largest party in the governing coalition and parliament.